MandoxaElemental/WeatherSprint-Trade/README.md

 ### _Vercel Link:_
 [Vercel Link](https://weather-sprint-trade.vercel.app/)

-This has been Peer Reviewed By:
+This has been Peer Reviewed By: David Monterrosa
-> Comments:
+> Comments: There are some issues with the display of the favorites.
+The favorites box and recent searches overlap.
+Also there is a duplication effect when the favorites are opened up.
+Other than that searching for cities works as expected.
+Also The css is well done.
+Overall Great job!